ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lem­
+mas?
+What would they say if our
+former ministers, doctors, and preach­
+ers were to summon them with pas- rights are involved.
+ole carcass of beef could be ob-
+tamed for $7 50 How the imagina­
+tion is stirred by those figures until
+one reads that skilled carpenters were
+paid 12 cents a day and less skilled
+workers in proportion.
+The Okla­
+homan is much puzzled by*it all, but
+at least he sees clearly when stating
 that the only hope is in increased
 production.
 We are having quite a seance with